Travelling? Here’s what to pack, per the terrain

 Mountaineering and hiking

 A true hiker knows that the right eye-gear makes all the difference!
 Traveling to the mountains mostly involves a lot of hiking for enthusiasts, and even trekking and mountaineering.
 Higher altitudes and longer hours under the sun make it essential for the protection of the eyes from harmful UV radiation.
-Sunglasses with 99-100% UV protection are very important for hikers, climbers, and mountaineers.
+Goggles with 99-100% UV protection are very important for hikers, climbers, and mountaineers.
 High altitude snow lenses block approximately 90% of visible light.
 Lens categories measure the level of darkness – zero being totally clear and four being the darkest, making it ideal for dealing with the brightness of snow and ice at higher altitudes.

 For the ultimate sunglasses for traveling to mountains, a few things need to be considered.